 Zotero (pronounced "zoh-TAIR-oh") is a Firefox addon (don't have Firefox?
-You can download it here) that collects, manages, and cites research sources.
+Download Firefox here) that collects, manages, and cites research sources.
 It's easy to use, lives in your web browser where you do your work, and best of all it's free.
 Zotero allows you to attach PDFs, notes and images to your citations, organize them into collections for different projects, and create bibliographies using Word or OpenOffice.

 Since it's a Firefox plugin, it automatically updates itself periodically to work with new online sources and new bibliographic styles.